GM-Consult-Pty-Ltd/text_analysis/README.md

 * `term frequency (Ft)` is the frequency of a `term` in an index or indexed object.
 * `term position` is the zero-based index of a `term` in an ordered array of `terms` tokenized from the `corpus`.
 * `text` - the indexable content of a `document`.
 * `token` - representation of a `term` in a text source returned by a `tokenizer`.
-The token may include information about the `term` position in the source text.
+The token may include information about the `term` such as its position(s) (`term position`) in the text or frequency of occurrence (`term frequency`).
 * `token filter` - returns a subset of `tokens` from the tokenizer output.
-* `tokenizer` - a function that returns a collection of `token`s from the terms in a text source after applying a `character filter` and `term filter`.
+* `tokenizer` - a function that returns a collection of `token`s from `text`, after applying a character filter, `term` filter, [stemmer](https://en.wikipedia.org/wiki/Stemming) and / or [lemmatizer](https://en.wikipedia.org/wiki/Lemmatisation).
 * `vocabulary` - the collection of `terms` indexed from the `corpus`.
+* `zone` is the field or zone of a document that a term occurs in, used for parametric indexes or where scoring and ranking of search results attribute a higher score to documents that contain a term in a specific zone (e.g. the title rather that the body of a document).

 ## References